myrrhion/Text-Adventure-Bot/README.md

 This is to make the game progress.
 The first option where all prerequisits are met will be chosen.
 ### Flavour Text
 `"fltext":"string"`
-flavour text displayed when ex this is the end of the entry command.
+flavour text displayed when this is the end of the entry command.
 ### Further words
 `commands:{}` _Optional_
 Further commands down the line.